DavidDuwaer/globol/README.md

     .atZone('Europe/Berlin') // returns a ZonedDateTime: the timestamp represented in this zone .toLocalTime()           // returns a LocalTime, e.g. '14:57'
 ```
 This library consists mainly of a few smart data types that each describe a different concept of time.
-This is what they are and how they relate to eachother:
+The most important one is `Instant`, which denotes a point in time, regardless of time zone.
+A map with the other types:

 <br/>
 <br/>
 <p align="center">